mistervaibhav/Lox/README.md

 ![Crafting Interpreters](https://craftinginterpreters.com/image/header.png)

-📘 Welcome to the repository for "Crafting Interpreters" by Bob Nystrom! 🚀 This repository contains the Java and C code implementations from the book, allowing you to dive into the fascinating world of language interpreters.
+📘 Welcome to the repository for "Crafting Interpreters" by Bob Nystrom! 🚀 This repository contains the Java and C code implementations from the book, as I embark on the exciting journey of learning language interpreters.

+## About Me

+👋 Hi, I'm Vaibhav Singh, and I'm currently diving into the world of language implementation through "Crafting Interpreters."
+This repository serves as my learning playground, where I explore the intricacies of building interpreters for the programming language "Lox."
+The book guides me through creating both a straightforward "tree-walk" interpreter and a more advanced bytecode virtual machine.

 ## About the Book